Phytoplankton are tiny, microscopic plants that are the base of the food chain in the ocean. All ocean life depends on phytoplankton.

 - Non-genetically modified (GMO), vegan and without fillers

-Phytoplankton is just now being researched for its health and nutrition benefits.
+So you can see now why Phytoplankton is being researched for its health and nutrition benefits.
 It truly is the king of antioxidants and quite possibly the “king of all supplements.”